Regional jet

-A regional jet (RJ) is a jet-powered regional airliner with fewer than 100 seats.
-The first one was the Sud-Aviation Caravelle in 1959, followed by the widespread Yakovlev Yak-40, Fokker F-28, and BAe 146.
-The 1990s saw the emergence of the most widespread Canadair Regional Jet and its Embraer Regional Jet counterpart, then the larger Embraer E-Jet and multiple competing projects.
-In the US, they are limited in size by scope clauses.
+A regional jet (RJ) is a jet-powered regional airliner usually defined by having fewer than 100 seats.
+The first aircraft considered part of this category was the Sud-Aviation Caravelle in 1959, followed by Douglas DC-9, BAC One-Eleven, Yakovlev Yak-40, Fokker F28, and BAe 146.
+The early versions of the Boeing 737 also competed in this category.
+The 1990s saw the emergence of the Canadair Regional Jet and Embraer Regional Jet families, followed by the larger Embraer E-Jet and multiple competing projects.
+This time period also saw the bankruptcy of Fokker in 1996 and departure of BAE Systems from the market in 2001, significantly reducing the number of RJ manufacturers.

-The market was consolidated as Bombardier Aviation sold its airliner programs between 2017 and 2019, leaving Embraer as the sole large independent regional jet manufacturer, while emerging players try to push competitors: the Mitsubishi SpaceJet, Sukhoi Superjet 100, Comac ARJ21, and Antonov An-148.
+Market consolidation continued as Bombardier Aviation sold its airliner programs between 2017 and 2019, leaving Embraer as the sole large independent regional jet manufacturer with its Embraer E-Jet E2 family.
+Comac of China introduced the C909 (at the time ARJ21) jet to fill China's missing regional industry since the retirement of the DC-9.
+Antonov of Ukraine was producing the Antonov An-148 until a fatal crash, Saratov Airlines Flight 703, and the Russian invasion of Ukraine halted its production.
+Lastly Sukhoi of Russia created the Sukhoi Superjet 100, although production has slowed down since the war in Ukraine.

 Definition

 Regional Jet is a term in industry jargon and not a regulatory category.

 Embry–Riddle Aeronautical University defines the regional jet as up to 100 seats in capacity.

-This is also the limit capacity for two flight attendants.
+This is also the limit capacity for two flight attendants in both the US and Europe.

 FlightGlobal sort the 66- to 146-seat Embraer E-Jet/E2 as a regional aircraft, but the 116- to 141-seat Airbus A220 (ex Bombardier CSeries) as a mainline airliner.

 Boeing defines regional jets as below 90 seats.

 Regional Jet is used in the name of multiple airliners: